-- h.
+h.
 Distributions upon Termination of Employment.
 Upon termination of employment, retirement, total disability or death of a participant, distribution of the balances of the participant's after-tax contributions account, before-tax contributions account, rollover account and employer matching contributions account is made to the participant or, in the event of the participant's death, to the participant's designated beneficiary or beneficiaries.
 Such distribution will be made, as elected by the participant, in the form of either a lump-sum payment or in substantially equal annual installments over a period not exceeding the lesser of 15 years or the life expectancy of the participant or beneficiary, as the case may be.
 A participant may elect to defer distributions until age 70-1/2.
-If the value of a participant's account is greater than \$5,000, the participant can leave his or her account in the plan.
-Distributions will be taxed as ordinary income in the year withdrawn and may also be subject to an early withdrawal penalty if taken before age 59 1/2, unless eligible rollover distributions are rolled over to another qualified plan or an Individual Retirement Account ("IRA").
-A 20% mandatory federal income tax withholding applies to withdrawals that are eligible for rollover, but which are not directly rolled over to another qualified plan or an IRA. - i.
+If the value of a participant's account is greater than \$5,000 (beginning March 28, 2005, the \$5,000 is reduced to \$1,000), the participant can leave his or her account in the plan.
+Distributions will be taxed as ordinary income in the year withdrawn and may also be subject to an early withdrawal penalty if taken before age 59-1/2, unless eligible rollover distributions are rolled over to another qualified plan or an Individual Retirement Account ("IRA").
+A 20% mandatory federal income tax withholding applies to withdrawals that are eligible for rollover, but which are not directly rolled over to another qualified plan or an IRA.

+i.
 Administrative Expenses.
-Administrative expenses for recordkeeping services as well as trustee services, which include custodial, administrative and fiduciary services, and professional fees, are paid out of the Plan assets. - j.
-Participant Accounts.
-Each participant's account is credited with the participant's contribution and allocations of (a) the Companies' contribution and (b) Plan earnings, and charged with an allocation of administrative expenses.
-Allocations are based on participant elections or account balances, as defined.
-The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account. - k.
-Employee Stock Ownership Plan.
-If a participant invests any portion of his or her account in the Exelon Corporation Stock Fund and is eligible to receive dividend distributions from the Plan, then effective January 1, 2002, the participant is deemed to have elected to have the dividends reinvested in the Exelon Corporation Stock fund.
-If the participant prefers to receive any such dividends in cash, he or she can so elect by contacting the Plan recordkeeper.
-Dividends distributed to the participant in cash from the Plan are subject to income tax as a dividend, and affected participants will receive a IRS Form 1099DIV for the dividends in the year following receipt (Form 1099R if the participant takes a full distribution of his or her Plan account). - (2) Summary of Significant Accounting Policies.
-The significant accounting policies followed by the Plan are as follows: - a.
-General.
-The Plan follows the accrual method of accounting for recording contributions from participants and employers, income from investments, purchases and sales of investments, and administrative expenses.
-Benefits are recorded when paid. - b.
-Use of Estimates.
-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the plan ${\sf P}$ administrator to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results may differ from those estimates.
+A participant's account balance will be charged with a proportionate share of the general expenses of administering the Plan.
+The account balance will also be charged with a proportionate share of any applicable fees and expenses attributable to the investment funds in which the account is invested.